HISTORIC ROAD

 Directions

-From the Naters Marktplatz bus stop it goes through narrow alleys, past the interesting ossuary, the parish church and the Junkerhof.
+From the Naters Marktplatz stop, go through narrow lanes, past the noteworthy ossuary, the parish church, and the Junkerhof.
 Follow the road uphill and you will reach the Klosi, where the path to Blatten bei Naters branches off to the right.
-On the path, in the section between Moos and Obermoos, you can see a mule trough carved in stone on the left.
-After you have crossed Geimen, set off on the further ascent in the direction of Blatten bei Naters.
-Follow the historic road and enjoy the waterfall in the flour tree.
-Soon you will reach Blatten bei Naters Ahorn and here again take the historic road to the old village.
+On the way, in the section between Moos and Obermoos, a mule trough carved in stone is visible on the left side.
+After passing through Geimen, continue the ascent towards Blatten bei Naters.
+Follow the historic road and enjoy the waterfall at Mehlbaum.
+Soon you will arrive at Blatten bei Naters Ahorn and from here again take the historic road into the Old Village.

 Tour information